aszynkow/oci_terraform_school/session1_setup_and_basics/README.md

 ## 🧠 Key Takeaways

+- Use a helper such as `sourceTfEnv.sh` to export OCI authentication variables
 - Terraform is installed and ready.
-- OCI CLI is configured and can interact with Oracle Cloud.
 - You have a basic `provider.tf` and variables setup.
 - You know how to run the core Terraform commands: `init`, `validate`, `plan`, `apply`.